Political Shocks and Price Discovery in Prediction Markets: Evidence from the 2024 U.S. Presidential Election: Institutional Background, Data, and Measurement

 \subsection{Polymarket market structure}

 Polymarket is a hybrid-decentralized prediction market that combines off-chain matching with on-chain settlement.
-In a categorical market, several outcomes are mutually exclusive and collectively exhaust the event, and each outcome is traded through YES and NO shares.
+One kind of prediction market operating on Polymarket is the categorical market: several outcomes are mutually exclusive and collectively exhaust the event, and each outcome is traded through YES and NO shares.
 Orders are submitted and matched off chain in a centralized limit order book, while completed trades settle on Polygon through smart contracts using USDC, a stablecoin pegged one-for-one to the U.S. dollar, as collateral.
 This design gives traders a fast and low-friction trading interface, but it also means that our data reveal executed trades rather than the full standing order book.

 The main form of trading is peer-to-peer exchange of existing shares.
-A trader submits an order on Polymarket, the Polymarket operator matches compatible orders in the central limit order book, and the matched orders are then submitted on chain to the relevant exchange contract for atomic execution.
+A trader submits an order, Polymarket matches compatible orders in the central limit order book, and matched orders then go on chain to the relevant exchange contract for atomic execution.
 Completed matches are therefore observable in blockchain logs even though order submission and matching are not.
-For the presidential market, this architecture is especially useful because it lets us recover transaction prices, quantities, timestamps, and counterparties at high frequency from the on-chain settlement record.
+For the presidential market, this architecture lets us recover transaction prices, quantities, timestamps, and counterparties at high frequency from the on-chain ledger.

 Besides peer-to-peer trading, Polymarket's protocol also supports position split, merge, and conversion functions.
 These functions create or burn bundles of YES and NO shares, or convert NO shares into economically equivalent YES shares in complementary outcomes, and they are central to arbitrage and capital efficiency in categorical markets.
-Their economic role is to enforce pricing consistency both within a given candidate contract and across mutually exclusive outcomes.
+Splitting, in particular, lets the exchange fill a buyer of YES and a buyer of NO against each other by minting a new share pair against their combined collateral, a mechanism that plays a central role in \autoref{sec:clearing}.
+Merging is the mirror image: the exchange can fill a seller of YES against a seller of NO by burning an existing pair back into its collateral.
+These functions enforce pricing consistency both within a given candidate market and across mutually exclusive outcomes.
 A more detailed discussion of Polymarket's market design is provided in \citet{tsang2026anatomy}.